temporalio/proposals/all-sdk/autotuning.md

 /// Users might want to be able to pause the handing-out of slots as an effective way of pausing their workers.
-/// We can provide an implementation for this that wraps their implementation, or one of the defaults we provide. struct PauseableSlotSupplier<T: SlotKind> {
+/// We can provide an implementation for this that wraps their implementation, or one of the defaults we provide.
+///
+/// Pausing a supplier should cause any call to `reserve_slot` to block until `resume` is called.
+Internally, if the
+/// pause happened during a call to the inner supplier, and that call resolves while paused, the slot should be
+/// released back to the inner supplier.
+At least one user expressed a desire for the semantics to be "definitely do not
+/// do any new work when paused".
+This means that, if we handed out a slot, then paused, and then a poll call resolved
+/// we would end up doing "new work" while paused.
+We may support that use case in the future by adding an option to
+/// `PauseOptions` that could cancel any outstanding poll calls who already reserved a slot. struct PauseableSlotSupplier<T: SlotKind> {
   inner: Arc<dyn SlotSupplier<SlotKind=T>>,
   paused: AtomicBool,